Fun idea for celebrating Easter 2022 . . .

 Day Eight / Page Eight: Easter Sunday– Luke 24 or John 20

 3. Watch an Easter movie

-Simmer potpourri on a stovetop or crockpot with 4 cups water, 2-3 sliced citrus fruit, 1 TBSP vanilla, and 2-3 rosemary sprigs.
-Add water, as needed.
+Simmer potpourri on a stovetop or crockpot with 4 cups of water, 2-3 sliced citrus fruit, 1 TBSP vanilla, and 2-3 rosemary sprigs.
+Add water as needed.
 Or, place two capfuls of vanilla extract in an oven-safe dish for 1 hour at 300°.